top of page

 Alliances on a personal, political, institutional, or faith-based level that were made on a basis of tolerating major differences and choosing “live and let live” may break as the differences between parties become insurmountable, or – even though they’re slight – aren’t subject to compromise anymore.
 Similarly, new alliances are forged that are more aligned by belief (as belief is what starts to matter more than profit or other tangible things).

-The world can literally wrench in two as it has in the 11th century (East-West), the 16th century (enemy/ally of Catholic church (Protestant/Catholic, believer/victim of inquisition, etc.), colonialist/colony), and the 18th century (revolutionary/non-revolutionary), and one thing becomes clear: whoever told us that Pluto in Aquarius would be the “Age of Aquarius were humanity will get along and peace will reign” didn’t look at the history of this event.
+The world can literally wrench in two as it has in the 11th century (East-West), the 16th century (enemy/ally of Catholic church (Protestant/Catholic, believer/victim of inquisition, etc.), colonialist/colony), and the 18th century (revolutionary/non-revolutionary), and one thing becomes clear: whoever told us that Pluto in Aquarius would be the “Age of Aquarius when humanity will get along and peace will reign” didn’t look at the history of this event.

 Social Change & Technology